top of page

 We will then proceed with the hypnosis using Marisa Peer’s rapid induction technique which takes about 5 minutes.
 You will be fully in control of your actions throughout the session.
 You will merely be in a deeply relaxed state similar to just before you go to sleep.
 In this state we can access your subconscious mind where the deep transformational work will occur.
 I will then regress you to 3 scenes from your past which your subconscious mind will identify as being the root cause of your issue.

 Various tools and techniques will be used to uncover the meaning attached to those scenes and understand what limiting beliefs they created in you.
 We will then flip the meaning attached to those beliefs and use powerful language to erase and eradicate those old behaviours and beliefs.
 This will be followed by the transformation part which will be where positive empowering suggestions will be presented to your subconscious mind to form new empowering beliefs.
 This will form your bespoke personalised hypnosis recording which you must make every effort to listen to at least once a day for 21 days.
-This is part of the therapy and is a crucial aspect in how effective the therapy is.
+This is part of the therapy and is a crucial aspect in how effective it will be.

 You will receive a 15-20 minute personalised hypnosis recording which you must listen to daily for 21 days to wire in the new beliefs.
 We will contact you the day after your session and around day 7 to check in with you.
 This will usually be via email or text.